-13 Chief Day Walker-Pelletier, along with 14 other women chiefs, advocated that it be specific to 15 Indigenous women and girls; however, at that time, the 16 province had said, "No, we will look and find -- look at 17 reasons why all people go missing in the Province of 18 Saskatchewan."
+Chief Day Walker-Pelletier, along with other women chiefs, advocated that it be specific to Indigenous women and girls; however, at that time, the province had said, "No, we will look and find -- look at reasons why all people go missing in the Province of Saskatchewan."

-19 Ten (10) years later -- and may I say that 20 in 2008, funding was given to support systems with very 21 little to go to community capacity, so many of us worked 22 on that committee in order to have better responses to 23 when a person goes missing.
-And while it was needed that 24 systems were in fact created or positions were created in 25 order to better respond, the bulk of the money went to the systems in order to support their systems, and very little, if not any, went to the community groups and the First Nations that supported the people who went missing and/or murdered.

-5 Ten(10) years later when those of us who 6 advocated on the 10th anniversary that in fact, we should 7 acknowledge that it took our Indigenous women to go 8 missing and then murdered and a girl child to missing that 9 that needed to be acknowledged by the Province of 10 Saskatchewan and that it took our women's leadership in 11 order to have that acknowledged.

-12 We were told no, that in fact, that it 13 could not be acknowledged because that was a previous 14 government.
-So therefore, the ego of the government 15 surpassed the importance of acknowledging the role that 16 our Indigenous women, the loss of their lives, had in 17 creating change, positive change in the Province of 18 Saskatchewan.
-That, Commissioners, is an example of more 19 colonial violence.

-The Regina Treaty Status Indian Services Inc. is submitting 34 recommendations; however, I will only be touching on four today regarding service delivery and three regarding the conclusion of the National Inquiry.
+Ten (10) years later -- and may I say that in 2008, funding was given to support systems with very little to go to community capacity, so many of us worked on that committee in order to have better responses to when a person goes missing.
+And while it was needed that systems were in fact created or positions were created in order to better respond, the bulk of the money went to the little, if not any, went to the community groups and the First Nations that supported the people who went missing and/or murdered.
+Ten(10) years later when those of us who advocated on the 10^{th} anniversary that in fact, we should acknowledge that it took our Indigenous women to go missing and then murdered and a girl child to missing tha that needed to be acknowledged by the Province of Saskatchewan and that it took our women's leadership in order to have that acknowledged.
+We were told no, that in fact, that it could not be acknowledged because that was a previous government.
+So therefore, the ego of the government surpassed the importance of acknowledging the role that our Indigenous women, the loss of their lives, had in creating change, positive change in the Province of Saskatchewan.
+That, Commissioners, is an example of more colonial violence.
+The Regina Treaty Status Indian Services The Regina Treaty Status Indian Services Inc. is submitting 34 recommendations; however, I will Inc. is submitting 34 recommendations; however, I will